jchapuis/akka-persistent-entity/README.md

 Note how we have made it very simple here and directly transposed our command "language" into a set of functions, and kept the reply types.
 Such a repository trait is the entry point for the rest of domain code to send command and deal with replies.
 In a real case, we would typically transpose command reply types into some other types, typically distinguishing error from success more clearly with `Either`.
 The implementation of this trait will make use of commands and replies together with the Akka mappings, as we'll see next.

-### DDD :heart: actor model
-Although very simplified, this example illustrates the "good fit" of the actor model to domain-driven-design: aggregates are represented by entities with well defined sequential state transitions and a command and event "language" to represent actions and facts.
 ### Testing
 It follows from this abstraction and separation of concerns that entity business logic requires minimal test setup, and distinct behavioural aspects can be covered in isolation:
  - command replies according to command parameters and entity states